Since 2004, PRMS staff have been actively supporting the United States troops serving in Afghanistan and Iraq by sending care packages and letters.

 I hope you win the war and have a Merry Christmas.

 PRMS thanks our troops for their service to our country, as well as the dedicated psychiatrists and mental health professionals who care for our troops - both active duty and veterans.
-We are pleased to support Give an Hour, a nonprofit organization that provides free mental health services to U.S. military personnel and families.
+We are pleased to support Give an Hour, a nonprofit organization that provides free mental health services to U.S. military personnel and families, and Purple Heart Foundation, a nonprofit organization that provides support to ease the transition of veterans returning home.